jedisct1/draft-denis-xet/draft-denis-xet.md

 Both size fields use 3-byte little-endian encoding, supporting values up to 16,777,215 bytes.
 Given the maximum chunk size of 128 KiB, this provides ample range.

+Implementations MUST validate size fields before allocating buffers or invoking decompression:

+- `uncompressed_size` MUST be greater than zero and MUST NOT exceed `MAX_CHUNK_SIZE` (128 KiB).
+Chunks that declare larger sizes MUST be rejected and the containing xorb considered invalid.
+- `compressed_size` MUST be greater than zero and MUST NOT exceed the lesser of `MAX_CHUNK_SIZE` and the remaining bytes in the serialized xorb payload.
+Oversize or truncated compressed payloads MUST cause the xorb to be rejected.

 ### Compression Type

 | Value | Name               | Description                                   |